smithlabcode/ribotricer/README.md

 ```

 To install locally, you can either download the source code from release or clone the latest version using ```git clone```.
-After you get a copy of the source code, please change into the directory where the source code locates, and type
+After you get a copy of the source code, please change into the source directory and run:

 ```bash
 make install
 ```

-**NOTE**: The above will install the following depencies (If some of these are already present, they might be replaced by the designated version):
+**NOTE**: ribotricer will install the following dependencies (If some of these are already present, they might be replaced by the designated version):

 ```
 pyfaidx>=0.5.0